 The Bastian Chair of Wesley Studies is regulated by a charter that defines the academic qualifications and personal faith commitments required by the person occupying the Chair.
 The Wesley Studies committee is a representation of the supporting denominations and Tyndale Seminary.

-Dr. James E. Pedlar is presently appointed as Assistant Professor of Wesley Studies and Theology at Tyndale Seminary.
+Dr. James E. Pedlar presently occupies the Bastian Chair of Wesley Studies at Tyndale.